adrian-cucuet/luigis-P5/README.md

 #### Product Detail

-Product name, description, rating, price and a quantity picker are some of the features of this page.
+Product name, description, rating, price, and quantity picker are some of the features of this page.
 A product can be added to the shopping cart, and the quantity of the product can be adjusted.

-On the product detail page a user can leave a review to the product.
+On the product detail page, a user can leave a review of the product.
 The option for review is only visible if the user is authenticated.
-After the review, the product rating will be adjusted automaticaly.
+After the review, the product rating will be adjusted automatically.

 <details>
 <summary>Product Details</summary>